 Director of Camp Mi-Te-Na

-This will mark Matt’s 24th summer at Camp Mi-Te-Na.
+This will mark Matt’s 25th summer at Camp Mi-Te-Na.
 Matt began as a camper and has held various leadership roles at camp such as village head, waterfront director, and program director.
-During the off-season, Matt works out of the Downtown Manchester Branch of The Granite YMCA as an Association Training Coordinator.
+During the off-season, Matt works out of the Downtown Manchester Branch of The Granite as an Association Training Coordinator.
 He also volunteers his time to serve as a standards visitor for the American Camp Association.
 Matt is a certified trainer through the American Safety and Health Institute for various safety training’s such as first aid, CPR, oxygen administration, wilderness first aid, and other courses.
-In addition to ASHI, he is also a YMCA of the USA faculty trainer in lifeguarding.
+In addition to ASHI, he is also a YMCA of the USA Faculty Trainer in lifeguarding.
 Matt holds a Bachelor’s degree in Recreation Management from Springfield College.

 Staff Development Manager